 How to buy frozen lobster tails

-- Buy from a reputable source like Lobster Gram
+- Buy from a reputable source like the sources mentioned below.

 - If you see lobster tails at some unbelievable price, they most likely are warm water tails or you will pay for what you get.

 - If they are not marked warm water or cold water and no place of origin given, assume they are warm water tails.

 - If you see discoloration in the flesh, especially black spots, figure they were not handled properly.

 - If the tail has a grayish color, it is a sign the lobster wasn’t alive during processing.